Asinabka Film & Media Arts Festival

 Asinabka Festival is non-competitive and does not offer any Awards or Prizes, although we do offer Screening Fee's for all films presented at our festival.
 Artist fees are determined by following IMAA guidelines.
 Asinabka Festival is mostly volunteer-run, and does not charge submission fees for artists (with the exception of the $1 charge through FilmFreeway to limit the high volume of ineligible submissions).
 Please contact us via email if you would like to have this $1 fee waived for your eligible submission.

-The 12th annual Asinabka Festival is planned to take place with in-person screenings and events, with some online programming, it will run from Aug.
-9-13, 2023.
-The Festival is currently seeking works from independent filmmakers, any film or video that tells First Nations, Métis, or Inuit stories, or focuses on international Indigenous issues, is eligible.
-Preference is given to films made by Indigenous filmmakers, and to recent films produced within the last two years.
-Submissions can be in any genre (documentary, drama, animation, experimental etc.) or any length, and must be finished works.
-Multiple submissions from the same filmmaker are permitted.
-All submissions are peer-reviewed by a Selection Jury comprised of Artists, Curators, and Indigenous filmmakers.
-Applicants will be notified of programming decisions via email in June 2023.
+The Festival is currently seeking works from filmmakers and media artists, any film or video or digital artwork that tells First Nations, Métis, or Inuit stories, or focuses on international Indigenous issues, is eligible.
+Preference will be given to film and work made by Indigenous artists, and to recent films produced within the last two years.
+Film submissions can be in any genre (documentary, drama, animation, experimental etc.) or any length, and must be finished works.
+Digital or media art submissions can be various mediums, such as photography, video installation, sound art, video games, virtual reality, or augmented reality.

 SUBMISSION GUIDELINES